Pam Ward

-Pam Ward is an on-air personality for the cable sports television network ESPN, serving as one of the play-by-play announcers for ESPN's coverage of the 2012 and 2013 Women's College World Series of Softball.
+Pam Ward is an American television sportscaster.
+She serves as a play-by-play announcer for the WNBA, and coverage of the 2012 and 2013 Women's College World Series of Softball on ESPN.

 She is a graduate of the University of Maryland, College Park with a degree in communications.

 Prior to ESPN, Ward worked as an anchor/host for WTEM between April 1992 and March 1995 and then WBAL between March 1995 and 1996.

 In 2000, Ward became the first woman to perform play-by-play announcing for an NCAA football nationally televised game.